-- 1. To the extent permitted by applicable state and Tribal law, the Tribe may contract with the State to provide additional services related to the regulation of gaming by the Tribe.
-Areas of potential contractual assistance include the following: - a.
-Assistance in the resolution of patron disputes. - b.
-Providing information as part of the background checks for management, employees, and contractors. - c.
-Providing consulting services on technical issues. - d.
-Training of Tribal regulatory personnel. - (1) In order to facilitate the purposes and intent of this Compact, and in order to further the cooperative relationship between the State and the Tribe, the State Gaming Control Board shall notify the Tribe of, and make available to agents of the Tribe, all training programs and classes of the Enforcement Division Training Academy. - 2.
-The Tribe agrees to reimburse the State for the following services based on the attached fee schedule (Appendix C): - a.
+1. The Tribe may contract with the State to provide additional services related to the regulation of gaming by the Tribe.
+Areas of potential contractual assistance include the following:

+a.
+Assistance in the resolution of patron disputes.

+b.
+Providing information as part of the background checks for management, employees, and contractors.

+c.
+Providing consulting services on technical issues.

+d.
+Training of Tribal regulatory personnel.

+(1) In order to facilitate the purposes and intent of this Compact, and in order to further the cooperative relationship between the State and the Tribe, the State Gaming Control Board shall notify the Tribe of, and make available to agents of the Tribe, all training programs and classes of the Enforcement Division Training Academy.

+2. The Tribe agrees to reimburse the State for the following services based on the attached fee schedule (Appendix C):

+a.
 The services described in Section 1 immediately above;

-- b.
-Background investigation and approval/disapproval costs under Article IV; and - c.
-Gaming device and associated equipment approval under Article I, Section 2. - 3.
-The attached fee schedule (Appendix C) shall be subject to change from time to time to reflect changes in costs, but the Tribe shall not be charged fees higher than similarly situated non-Tribal gaming operations.
+b.
+Background investigation and approval/disapproval costs under Article IV other than those paid for by the applicant; and c.
+Gaming device and associated equipment approval under Article I, Section 2.

+3. The attached fee schedule (Appendix C) shall be subject to change from time to time to reflect changes in costs, but the Tribe shall not be charged fees higher than similarly situated non-Tribal gaming operations.